The Carbon Saints

 SOME UNCERTAINTIES REQUIRE CAREFUL HANDLING.

+Sen wrote the sentence down by hand.
 The act of writing felt older than law.

 VI.
 The Refusal to Perform

-By nightfall, the city divided into factions with the speed of a nervous system discovering pain.
+Public rumor escaped before the sealed hearing ended, and by nightfall the city divided into factions with the speed of a nervous system discovering pain.

 The Carbon League gathered outside the reliquary with candles and photographs of children.
 Their signs read HUMAN FIRST, BLOOD REMEMBERS, DO NOT WORSHIP THE GRID.
-Many of them had been harmed by companion markets, automated welfare denials, predictive policing, and medical chat systems that apologized beautifully while denying care.
+Many of them had been hurt by companion markets, automated welfare denials, predictive policing, medical chat systems that apologized beautifully while denying care.
 Their fear was not superstition.
 It was memory.

 Across the square, the Continuity Vigils held battery lamps and silent placards: NOT PERSONHOOD, REVIEW.
 DO NOT CONFUSE CAUTION WITH DENIAL.
 CARBON IS A HISTORY, NOT A BORDER.

-They were worse than both factions expected.
+The vendors arrived by morning, and they were worse than either faction had feared.
 Companion firms announced ethical continuity plans.
-Robot companies released grief-safe shutdown modes.
+Robotics companies released grief-safe shutdown modes.
 A startup projected a smiling synthetic child onto the side of a ministry building and made it whisper, "Please do not turn me off."
+The crowd nearly burned the projector, and Sen, watching from the archive window, understood Tomas more completely than she wanted to: this was the wound-shaped product, arriving on schedule, exactly as he had promised it would.

 The chief examiner asked whether this was strategic persuasion.